prdngr/red-sky/README.md

 ## About The Project

-RedSky is a handy CLI utility for managing Nessus instances in AWS.
-Built using Terraform, RedSky safely bootstraps scanning infrastructure on a per-need basis.
+RedSky is a handy CLI utility for managing just-in-time offensive infrastructure in AWS.
+Currently, RedSky supports the following deployment types:

+- Tenable Nessus (BYOL)
+- Kali Linux standalone
+- Kali Linux with Mythic C2

 ## Installation and Usage